pallavitewari02/insurance-premium-prediction/README.md

 Applying machine learing tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and model testing to build a solution that should able to predict the premium of the personal for health insurance.

 *<b>Data Exploration</b> : Exploring the dataset using pandas, numpy, matplotlib, plotly and seaborn.<br>
-*<b>Exploratory Data Analysis</b> : Plotted different graphs to get more insights about dependent and independent variables/features.
+*<b>Exploratory Data Analysis</b> : Plotted different graphs to get more insights about dependent and independent variables/features.<br>
-*<b>Feature Engineering</b> : Numerical features scaled down and Categorical features encoded.
+*<b>Feature Engineering</b> : Numerical features scaled down and Categorical features encoded.<br>
 *<b>Model Building</b> : In this step, first dataset Splitting is done.
-After that model is trained on different Machine Learning Algorithms such as:
+After that model is trained on different Machine Learning Algorithms such as:<br>
-Linear Regression
+Linear Regression<br>
-Decision Tree Regressor
+Decision Tree Regressor<br>
-Random Forest Regressor
+Random Forest Regressor<br>
-Gradient Boosting Regressor
+Gradient Boosting Regressor<br>
-XGBoost Regressor
+XGBoost Regressor<br>
-Catboost Regressor
+Catboost Regressor<br>
-KNN
+KNN<br>
-*<b>Model Selection</b> : Tested all the models to check the RMSE & R-squared.
+*<b>Model Selection</b> : Tested all the models to check the RMSE & R-squared.<rb>
-*<b>Pickle File</b> : Selected model as per best RMSE score & R-squared and created pickle file using pickle library.
+*<b>Pickle File</b> : Selected model as per best RMSE score & R-squared and created pickle file using pickle library.<br>
 *<b>Web Application & Deployment</b> : Created a web application that takes all the necessary inputs from the user & shows the output.
-Then deployed project on the AWS Elastic Beanstalk.
+Then deployed project on the AWS Elastic Beanstalk.<br>